48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 Bar Beach stairs Newcastle

-From Nobby’s Beach to Newcastle Baths and at the opposite end, the Merewether Baths to Dixon Park are now relatively flat with no stairs.
-Hopefully, accessibility changes to the middle section will be completed soon, allowing everyone to enjoy the full length of the walk.
+The path has recently undergone a considerable upgrade, making most of it accessible.
+From Nobby’s Beach to Newcastle Baths and at the opposite end, from Merewether Baths to Dixon Park, the path is now relatively flat with no stairs.

 City Art and History Walk